vany0114/vany0114.github.io/_posts/2019-6-7-chaos-injection-with-simmy.md

 ### How the chaos is injected?

 The best way to build [robust resilience strategies](http://elvanydev.com/resilience-with-polly/) using Polly is through the [PolicyWrap](http://elvanydev.com/resilience-with-polly/#the-power-of-policywrap), which at the end of the day makes up a set of policies working together as a single policy.
 So, the recommended way for introducing `Simmy` is to use one or more *Monkey Policies* as the innermost policies in the `PolicyWrap`.
-That way, they alter the usual outbound call at the last minute, substituting their fault or adding extra latency allowing us to test our resilience strategies and see how we're handling the chaos/faults injected by `Simmy`.
+That way, they alter the usual outbound call at the last minute, substituting their fault, adding a custom behavior or adding extra latency allowing us to test our resilience strategies and see how we're handling the chaos/faults injected by `Simmy`.

 One of the simplest ways to add chaos-injection all across your app without changing existing configuration code is taking advantage of `PolicyRegistry` by storing all policies of each strategy in their respect registry (you might have several strategies with different policies to handle different scenarios, thus different `PolicyRegistry's`).
 So, in order to do that, we're going to add some code in `StartUp` class.

+First of all, we need to add our resilience strategies, then we're going to inject them chaos policies (monkeys).
+For `Http` calls, we're going to build a strategy on the fly, but for `SQL Azure` database calls we're going to use our `SqlPolicyBuilder` which we've made [previously](http://elvanydev.com/resilience-with-polly/#putting-all-together-with-builder-pattern) because the idea is to reuse our resilience strategies!

 #### Setting up our Http resilience strategy
 ```c#